scottohara/confluence-data-center-gke/README.md

 The second (and subsequent) Confluence nodes need a copy of the configuration from the initial node.

-The pod configuration is setup to look for a `confluence.cfg.xml.template` file in the shared home, so the first step is to copy the config from the first node, using the following commands:
+The pod configuration is setup to look for a `confluence.cfg.xml.template` file in the shared home, so the first step is to create this template by copying the config from the first Confluence node, using the following commands:

 ```bash
 kubectl exec confluence-0 -- cp /var/atlassian/application-data/confluence/confluence.cfg.xml /var/atlassian/application-data/shared/confluence.cfg.xml.template